Healthy Options for Your Backyard BBQ

 But there are ways to switch up those end-of-the-summer get togethers if you want healthy options or just need to add some variety to the menu.

-South Shore Hospital's registered dietitians Emily McPhee and Kelly Ciovacco have loaded up our plates with great options to serve and healthier ways to serve them as we count down to the end of summer.
+South Shore Health's registered dietitians Emily McPhee and Kelly Ciovacco have loaded up our plates with great options to serve and healthier ways to serve them as we count down to the end of summer.

 Though, as true New Englanders, we will grill even when there is a foot of snow on the ground.